 A legitimate company is going to state their contact info clearly and readily.
 Real businesses want to make it easy for you to contact them through various means (phone, email, website), so it should be a red flag to you if you’re having trouble getting that info.
 And real duct cleaning outfits will not dodge questions about their business or NADCA licensing.

 I haven’t experienced the end-game of duct cleaning scams myself.
 But I have messaged them and tried to figure out their angle.
-They are ready to lie and pretend they are working for companies that know nothing about them.
-They will schedule an appointment for service with me, only to cancel and block me as soon as I reveal that the service address is for my local police station.
+Sometimes they lie and claim they work for companies that know nothing about them.
+Other times, they’re just evasive and ignore questions about their identity.
+They push to schedule an appointment for service with me, only to cancel and block me as soon as I reveal that the service address is for my local police station.
 Fancy that.

 Once you absorb what’s presented in those videos, take a step back, and appreciate the fishiness.
 My take is that Facebook is the communication tool of choice for a crime referral network.
-Facebook users from Pakistan (hiding behind Western-sounding names) are helping shady contractors connect to potential victims all over the USA!
+Facebook users from Pakistan (hiding behind Western-sounding names, using throwaway sock puppet accounts) are helping shady contractors connect to potential victims all over the USA!
 These unlicensed mystery workers will come to your home with duct cleaning equipment, but they may not perform honest service.
 Chances are they will lie, cheat and steal from you, and then disappear without a trace.

 Dos and Don’ts